BS Kinesiology & Sport Sciences with Rehabilitation Specialization

 Student Handbook

-The undergraduate program includes courses in science, anatomy, physiology, nutrition, and psychology, with hands-on laboratories in exercise physiology, biomechanics, and sport psychology.
-Students will also complete up to 480-hours of clinical or research internship with emphasis in health and/or fitness.
-These activities also provide leadership opportunities.
+The curriculum includes foundational courses in anatomy, physiology, nutrition, and psychology, along with hands-on laboratory experience in exercise physiology, biomechanics, and sport psychology.
+Students also complete up to 480 hours of clinical or research internship with a focus on health and/or fitness, offering real-world experience and valuable leadership opportunities.

 Are you interested in science?
 Do you enjoy sports?
-Do you have a physically active life style?
-If so, an Exercise Physiology major could be the right choice for you.
+Do you have a physically active lifestyle?
+If so, the Kinesiology & Sport Sciences major could be the right choice for you.

 • teamwork